mobiusml/hqq/Readme.md

     quantization_config=quant_config
 )
 ```
-<b>Note</b>: You can't save/load quantized models directly via `save_pretrained` with this approach.
-Use the save/load calls from the hqq lib instead.
+You can save/load quantized models as regular transformers models via `save_pretrained` / `from_pretrained`.

 #### HQQ Lib
 You can also utilize the HQQ library to quantize transformers models: